Walkaround De Havilland DHC-2 Beaver / U-6 (3x)

 The "De Havilland" Canada DHC-2 Beaver is a single-engined, high-wing, propeller-driven, STOL aircraft.
 Developed by de Havilland Canada it is primarily known as a bush plane.
 It is used for cargo and passenger hauling, aerial application (crop dusting and aerial topdressing), and has been widely adopted by armed forces as a utility aircraft.
-The United States Army purchased several hundred.
+The United States Army and Air Force purchased several hundred as U-6.
 Over 1,600 Beavers were produced until 1967.
 Many are now flown by bush pilots in Canada.

 Beaver KLu scheme (Royal Netherlands Air Force / Koninklijke Luchtmacht)

 This particular aircraft type was operated by the Royal Netherlands Air Force in the sixties and seventies.
 Aircraft now with current civil registration PH-DHC, Royal Netherlands AF code S-9, serial no. 55-4585, c/n: 965.
 It is now flying with the Royal Netherlands Air Force Historical Flight (Stichting Koninklijke Luchtmacht Historische Vlucht) and operates from Gilze-Rijen Air Base, the Netherlands

 Photographed August 2010 by Cees Hendriks (C) Copyright IPMS Nederland

 View this gallery with more than 75 pictures......

 Selection of older photo's of Dutch Beavers as used by the Royal Netherlands air force.

 Photo's / Collection Fred Bachofner (C) Copyright IPMS Nederland

 and at the Anthony Fokker technical school (nineteen eighties):